Gabby Hartnett

 Charles Leo "Gabby" Hartnett (December 20, 1900 – December 20, 1972), also nicknamed "Old Tomato Face", was an American professional baseball player and manager.
 He played almost his entire career in Major League Baseball as a catcher with the Chicago Cubs, from 1922 to 1940.
 He spent the final season of his career as a player-coach with the New York Giants in 1941.
 After his playing career, Hartnett continued his involvement in baseball as a coach and as a minor league manager.

 Hartnett was an all-around player, performing well both offensively and defensively.
 Known for his strong and accurate throwing arm, he routinely led the National League's catchers in caught stealing percentage and was the first major league catcher to hit more than 20 home runs in a season.
-During the course of his career, Hartnett took part in some of the more memorable events in Major League Baseball history including; Babe Ruth's Called Shot during the 1932 World Series, Carl Hubbell's strike-out performance in the 1934 All-Star Game and Dizzy Dean's career-altering injury during the 1937 All-Star Game.
+During the course of his career, Hartnett took part in some of the more memorable events in Major League Baseball history including: being behind the plate for Babe Ruth allegedly calling his shot during the 1932 World Series, Carl Hubbell's strike-out performance in the 1934 All-Star Game and Dizzy Dean's career-altering injury during the 1937 All-Star Game.
 However, the greatest moment of Hartnett's career came with one week left in the 1938 season, when he hit a game-winning home run in the bottom of the ninth inning to put the Cubs in first place.
 The event, which occurred as darkness descended onto Wrigley Field, became immortalized as the "Homer in the Gloamin'".

-Prior to Johnny Bench, Hartnett was considered the greatest catcher in the history of the National League.
+Prior to the career of Johnny Bench, Hartnett was considered the greatest catcher in the history of the National League.
 A six-time All-Star, he appeared in four World Series during his playing career.
 At the time of his retirement, Hartnett held the career records for catchers in home runs, runs batted in, hits, doubles and most games played as a catcher.
 Hartnett was inducted into the Baseball Hall of Fame in 1955.

 Life and career

 Early life

-Hartnett was born in Woonsocket, Rhode Island as the eldest of 14 children.
-His father moved the family to Millville, Massachusetts, just over the state line from Woonsocket, when he took a job at Banigan’s Millville Rubber Shop.
+Hartnett was born in Woonsocket, Rhode Island, as the eldest of 14 children.
+His father moved the family to Millville, Massachusetts, just over the state line from Woonsocket, when he took a job at Banigan's Millville Rubber Shop.
 He began his professional baseball career at the age of 20 with the Worcester Boosters of the Eastern League in 1921.
 New York Giants manager John McGraw sent scout Jesse Burkett to appraise Hartnett's talent as a player.
 Burkett reported back to McGraw that Hartnett's hands were too small for a major league catcher.